Andrew Burt

 Andrew Thomas Hutchison Burt (23 May 1945 – 16 November 2018) was a British actor, voiceover artist, and counsellor.

 Early life and education

 Andrew Burt was born on 23 May 1945 in Wakefield, West Riding of Yorkshire, England, to Hutchison Burt, a psychiatrist, lecturer and Medical Superintendent at Stanley Royd Hospital, Wakefield, and Aileen, a teacher.
-Burt's father died when he was eight years old, also leaving an older brother, Ian.
+When Andrew was 8 years old his father died, leaving behind also an older brother, Ian.
 Burt was educated at Silcoates School in Wakefield.
 From 1963 to 1965 he performed with Oldbury Rep. He attended Rose Bruford College of Speech and Drama until 1968, and left with a bachelor's degree in English, validated by the University of Kent.